DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 📁**cold sites**: standby facilities large enough to handle the processing load of an organization and equipped with appropriate electrical and environmental support systems
             - a cold site has NO COMPUTING FACILITIES (hardware or software) preinstalled.
 Installation can take weeks!
             - a cold site has no active broadband comm links
+            - A rented space with power, cooling, and connectivity that can accept equipment as part of a recovery effort.
             - advantages:
                 - a cold site is the LEAST EXPENSIVE OPTION and perhaps the most practical
             - disadvantages: